decamargo10/VocabularyOptimizer/README.md

 ## Installation [WIP]

 To use the VocabularyOptimizer you need a BoW-Library.
 The recommended (and adapted FBoW-Version can be found [here](https://github.com/decamargo10/FBoW/tree/changes_for_ba)).
-When compiling FBoW pybind is used to create a Python module which has to get imported by the Vocabulary Optimizer.
+When compiling FBoW, pybind is used to create a Python module which has to get imported by the Vocabulary Optimizer.

 ## Usage [WIP]